 Pricing Analysis of Pulse Oximeter Brands Based on the Scraped Data

-This is the make it or break it differentiator.
+This is the make it or break it a differentiator.
 That is why scraping data from e-commerce sites to keep an eye on predatory pricing becomes paramount.

 What did the scraped data insights say?